Digital nomads have brought tiny houses, van living, full-time RV living and full-time travel to the forefront of American life.

 Some parks do not allow animals or require you to pay an additional fee, which can be a pain if you’re on a small budget.

-Even in the parks that animals are allowed, there may be size and type restrictions.
+Even in the parks that allow animals, there may be size and type restrictions.

 Thus, this will add a layer to your research when deciding where you want to go.